evaa04/HepGPU-Results/README.md

 The simulations presented in this repository were generated using **HepGPU**, a Python package developed for the numerical simulation of virus spread and immune response in the liver.

 HepGPU source code and installation instructions are available in the main HepGPU repository.

-## Authors

-This repository contains results generated as part of the development and validation of HepGPU.